CUPE Local 1281 is a proud local of the Canadian Union of Public Employees (CUPE). CUPE democratically represents over

 500,000 workers from across the country.
 The union collectively speaks for workers on issues like health care and workers’ rights to organize.
 At the same time, CUPE locals are largely autonomous, with the ability to hold their own positions and pursue local objectives.

-Sub-locals and sub-local stewards
+Sub-units and sub-unit stewards

-The sub-locals consist of bargaining groups; for example, the workers at the various Ontario Public Interest Research Groups (OPIRGs) comprise a sub-local.
+The sub-locals consist of bargaining groups; for example, the workers at the various Ontario Public Interest Research Groups (OPIRGs) comprise a sub-unit.
 To manage day-to-day operations at this level, each sub-local regularly elects a steward who holds regular meetings with the members.
 The sub-local steward represents and advocates for the workers of the sub-local to the management.

-Representatives from all the sub-locals meet once per year at the Local’s Convention.
+Representatives from all the sub-units meet once per year at the Local’s Convention.
 Convention is the highest decision-making body in CUPE 1281.
 Convention is responsible for important functions including passing the budget and electing the Executive Committee.

 The Executive Committee